 MOA: Diploma vs. Degree

+It's an old and familiar question in the world of medical office administration.
+Is a diploma sufficient education to become an effective and valuable medical office administrator?
+Or, is an associate's degree necessary and preferred by employers?
 We want our Concorde Medical Office Administration students and prospective students to be as well-informed as possible.
 So we sought the opinions and knowledge of a couple of our resident MOA program directors.
 Whether you should obtain a diploma or degree depends on what role you want in a medical office.

-Elysia Cochran, Medical Office Administration Program Director at Concorde's campus in Jacksonville, Fla., offered the following thoughts on the topic.
+More thoughts on Medical Office Administration: Diploma vs. DegreeElysia Cochran, Medical Office Administration Program Director at Concorde's campus in Jacksonville, Fla., offered the following thoughts on the topic.

 - Students coming in with a degree already are likely going to make more money straight out of the MOA program.
 It also will be easier for these students to obtain employment at a higher end position out of school.
 It is not absolutely necessary for a student to have a degree to be successful, however.

 - Students coming into MOA with no prior education will likely not get paid as much fresh out of school.
 They will likely have to start at a lower end position and work their way up.
-Once they demonstrate they are management material, the can work their way up to supervisor roles.
+Once they demonstrate they are management material, the can work their way up to supervisory roles.